TinNova/FoodLocatorV2/README.md

 It is not necessary to have a separate module for each layer, but I've used it as it maintains strict coding discipline as an app grows as it creates a clear dependency chain.

 #### App Module
-The App Module acts as the Presentation layer in this application, this layer is the closest to what the user sees on the screen.
+The App Module acts as the Presentation and Framework layer in this application.
+I've decided to keep them as one layer as I would prefer to have a single Android Module.
+The presentation layer is the closest to what the user sees on the screen, while the framework layer contains the logic for GPS location and RxSchedulers for switching threads.
 The App Module is made up of MVVM Architecture pattern using ViewModel and LiveData from the Jetpack components.

 ##### App Module Presentation Layer Components:
 * MainActivity which acts as the NavHostFragment & RecycerView Adapter